clingon

 This is useful when you need to provide the same option across sub-commands.

-The following example creates one top-level command (demo
+The following example creates one top-level command (demo in the

-example), which has two sub-commands (foo
+example), which has two sub-commands (foo and bar commands).
+The

-command has a single sub-command, qux
+foo command has a single sub-command, qux in the following

 example.

-command has a single option (persistent-opt
+The top-level command has a single option (persistent-opt in the

 example), which is marked as persistent.